 IDEAStudio is a collaborative venture between the College of Engineering and the College of Visual and Performing Arts, sponsored by Norm "Chip" Hildreth '85, electrical engineering and Susan Hall '85, art education.

 Located in Textiles room 003, the studio is a digital/multimedia space consisting of multiple computers with CAD programs, 3D printers, and green screen wall for motion capture animation.
 Equipment is available to all UMass Dartmouth faculty and students with current IDs.
 The College of Engineering and College of Visual & Performing Arts are working together to bring new and exciting projects and collaborations to the IDEAStudio.

-At the Hall-Hilldreth IDEAStudio, students can
+At the Hall-Hildreth IDEAStudio, students can

 - Rapidly prototype a design

-- Access animation and design
+- Explore animation and design

 - Mock-up a team project